rdkcentral/Thunder/docs/plugin/execution-modes.md

 A Thunder plugin can be configured to run in multiple different "execution modes".
 Each mode defines how the plugin code is executed, however it does not affect how a client will interact with the plugin.
-Clients will not know (and shouldn't care!) which mode a plugin is running in, and will continue to connect/communicate through the main WPEFramework daemon.
+Clients will not know (and shouldn't care!) which mode a plugin is running in, and will continue to connect/communicate through the main WPEFramework process.

 Providing a plugin correctly implements a COM-RPC interface, there should be no additional development work in the plugin to support running in different execution modes, so the decision on which mode each plugin runs in can be an architecture decision based on platform, performance and security requirements.